 Making better use of what we already have is a lesson many of us learned from our parents and grandparents, who have lived through tough times, such as the Great Depression, times of drought, shortages, and the energy crisis of the 70s.
 Resources are scarce in any industry, and driving efficiencies through circular innovation is one of the best ways to glean a competitive edge.

 A sustainable circular economy

 To achieve a truly sustainable circular economy, consumption and production practices would need to change together.
-A sustainable circular economy involves designing and promoting products that last and that can be reused, repaired and remanufactured.
+A sustainable circular economy involves designing and promoting products that last and that can be reused, repaired, and remanufactured.
 This retains the functional value of products, rather than just recovering the energy or materials they contain and continuously making products anew.
 I must point out, although we aim to be 100% circular and sustainable, based on what we know today, we must accept the fact that achieving 100% circularity is a goal and is not attainable any time soon.

 How we use resources has transformed our economy and society.
-Levels of circularity and reuse models offers us a chance to deliver sustainable and profitable benefits in the long term.
+Levels of circularity and reuse models offer us a chance to deliver sustainable and profitable benefits in the long term.
 Let’s not waste it.

 Stay up to date by subscribing to our newsletter and publications. www.resultantgroup.com

 Stay tuned for one of our regional workshops coming this fall.